wangxiao5791509/TNL2K_evaluation_toolkit/README.md

 **Q2.
 Does it reasonable and fair to compare the language assisted trackers with bbox initialized trackers?**
 A2.
 As mentioned in our paper, the standard visual tracking ignores the semantic information of target object, and it is hard to judge which target we human want to track if only the bounding box is provided in the first frame (for example, the player who controls the ball **v.s.** the player specified and fixed).
 Therefore, it will be OK to use the TNL2K for the standard evaluation of bbox based trackers.
-After all, it's hard to judge which one really the GT, and the initialized bbox for all trackers are fair.
-Actually, it will be more fair to compare the trackers under the same setting of initialization.
+After all, the initialized bbox for all trackers are same.
+Actually, it is fair to compare the trackers under the same setting of initialization.